-- 1 Ensure that you have installed PC Suite on your computer.
-You can find this program on the CD-ROM in the sales package. - 2 Insert the CD-ROM into the CD-ROM drive of your computer. - 3 Either: Connect your communicator to your computer using the adapter cable supplied in the sales package. - Or: Prepare the communicator and the computer for an infrared connection.
-For more information, see 'To activate the infrared connection' on page 35. - 4 If the CD-ROM user interface does not open automatically, double-click the file 'Nokia9210.exe' in the CD-ROM file structure. - 5 Select a program you want to install from the CD-ROM user interface and click 'Install'.
+1 Ensure that you have installed PC Suite on your computer.
+You can find this program on the CD-ROM in the sales package.

+- 2 Insert the CD-ROM into the CD-ROM drive of your computer. - 3 Either: Connect your communicator to your computer using the adapter cable supplied in the sales package. - Or: Prepare the communicator and the computer for an infrared connection.
+For more information, see 'To activate the infrared connection' on page 35. - 4 If the CD-ROM user interface does not open automatically, double-click the file 'Nokia9210i.exe' in the CD-ROM file structure. - 5 Select a program you want to install from the CD-ROM user interface and click 'Install'. - Note: Remember to install applications in the same language as your communicator.